Chapter 3.30

 A. Maintenance of Contractor List.
 In November of each year, the City Engineer shall mail a written notice to all construction trade journals designated by the California Uniform Construction Cost Accounting Commission inviting all licensed contractors to submit the names of their firms to the City for inclusion on the list of qualified contractors for the following calendar year according to category.
 The notice shall require that the contractor provide the name and address to which a notice to contractors or proposal should be mailed, a telephone number at which the contractor may be reached, the type or category of work in which the contractor is interested and currently licensed to do, together with the class of the contractor’s license or licenses held and the contractor’s license number or numbers.
 The City Engineer may create a new contractor’s list starting January 1st of each year which shall include, at a minimum, all contractors who submitted one or more valid bids to the City during the preceding calendar year and all contractors who have properly provided the City Engineer with the information required to be added to the list.
 A contractor may be added to the list at any time by providing the required information.

 B. Notice.
-The City Engineer shall prepare a notice inviting bids.
+The City Engineer shall prepare a notice inviting bids in accordance with the Act.

 1. Contents of Notice.
 The notice inviting bids shall include a general description of the project, how to obtain more detailed information, the time and place for the submission of bids, and whether bid deposit or bond and faithful performance bond will be required.